paulkernfeld/glx/README.md

+*Archived 2025-01-22.
+Note that this code uses older versons of libraries that now have known security vulnerabilities, and I'm not planning to update the dependencies.*

 # Analyzing the Green Line Extension with OpenStreetMap

 This presentation chronicles my attempts to use Rust to understand how the Green Line Extension will affect commutes in Somerville.